African Violets Care: Tips for Keeping Your Plants Healthy

 Light and Temperature – African Violet Flowers Dying

-African violets also require the right amount of light and temperature to thrive.
-They prefer bright, indirect light and temperatures between 60 and 75 degrees Fahrenheit.
-If your plant is not getting enough light or is exposed to temperatures that are too high or too low, its flowers may start to wilt and die.
-Consider moving your plant to a brighter location or adjusting the temperature in the room.
+African violets thrive only when they receive the right light and temperature.
+They prefer bright, indirect light and temperatures between 60 and 75°F. Too little light or exposure to extreme temperatures makes the flowers wilt and die.
+Move your plant to a brighter spot or adjust the room temperature to restore healthy growth.

-By addressing these common issues, you can often revive your African violet and help its flowers thrive once again.
-Remember to always monitor your plant’s watering, soil, light, and temperature needs to keep it healthy and happy.
+By correcting these common issues, you can revive your African violet and help its flowers thrive again.
+Monitor watering, soil, light, and temperature consistently to keep your plant healthy and happy.

 Plant Care and Maintenance – African Violet Flowers Dying